gnolang/blog/posts/2023-06-27_funding-program/README.md

 ---
-title: "Announcing the Gno.land Funding and Grants Program"
 publication_date: 2023-06-27T13:37:00Z
 slug: funding-program
 tags: [gnoland, funding, grants]
 authors: [christina, michelle]
 ---

+# Announcing the Gno.land Funding and Grants Program

 If you’re interested in building in Gno.land and using the Gnolang (Gno) language to make a meaningful contribution, we’ve launched the Gno.land Funding and Grants Program to support you on your journey.
 If you’re a developer, tinkerer, researcher, or educator and you’re excited by the idea of creating innovative dApps, tooling, infrastructure, products, or smart contract libraries on Gno.land, now you can apply for funding.